Why do different persons have different notions of development? Which of the following explanations is more important and why?

 Answer: Increase in average income cannot be a guarantee of overall progress of the economy.
 As the data of Punjab and Kerala; in this chapter; show, there are other factors which also need to be analysed before arriving at a conclusion.
 Some of those factors are; infant mortality rate, literacy rate, etc.

-From the text, find out the per capita income level of middle-income countries as per WDR 2006.
+From the text, find out the per capita income level of middle-income countries as per World Development Reports.

 Write a paragraph on your notion of what should India do, or achieve, to become a developed country.